 Many advocates have spoken about diversity issues in the broad universe around “data”.
 Many have spoken in respect of industry, and more have spoken from the academe and public-service side.
 I have first hand knowledge from all sides.
 I know for a fact that diversity issues, regardless of reality or perception, do cause significant hesitations when it comes to the adoption new tools.

 Looking at the Survature user base, our users are primarily professionals involved in corporate decision-cycles and need to use feedback analytics to understand which opinions matter and how those opinions matter.
-The users include directors / VP level professionals of Fortune 500, business unit heads in charge of manufacturing operations across multiple continents, hot internet retailers who have just bought their 2nd competitor in the market, great non-profits that are causing positive changes, the biggest architecture+design firms, one of the biggest youth sports events in the US with 40,000 attendees, and the biggest music festival on the planet - Bonnaroo, …
+The users include directors / VP level professionals of Fortune 500, business unit heads in charge of manufacturing operations across multiple continents, hot internet retailers who have just bought their 2nd competitor in the market, great non-profits that are causing positive changes, the biggest A&D firms, one of the biggest youth sports events in the US with 40,000 attendees, and the biggest music festival on the planet—Bonnaroo, etc.

 Survature’s user base consists of experienced business professionals in the 35-45 age group (only about 15% are millennials).
-95% are female.
-They all tend to strike a great balance between life and work, … they are making a difference and causing positive change.
-None majored in computer or related fields.
+They all tend to strike a great balance between life and work, they are making a difference and causing positive change.
+None majored in IT or related fields.
 They appreciate ease of data collection, transparent data management, and visual analytics that can make deep information more accessible.
 The business value they need is primarily in regard to their company’s team, product and customer and they don’t fit the stereotype of a data scientists.

 My three suggestions are actually very related.
 When it comes to finding and building a team of power users, who will use those innovative data tools, you first need to make sure the problems they are solving are worth solving.
-But after that, it’s making sure the team has the right mindset, empowered with room for critical thinking, and involve everyone.
-Diversity of ideas is power!
+But after that, it’s making sure the team has the right mindset, empowered with room for critical thinking, and involving everyone.